SOS messages, panic as virus breaks India's health system

 In addition to oxygen running out, intensive care units are operating at full capacity and nearly all ventilators are in use.
 As the death toll mounts, the night skies in some Indian cities glow from the funeral pyres, as crematories are overwhelmed and bodies are burned in the open air.

-The country yesterday reported 2,812 more deaths, with roughly 117 Indians succumbing to the disease every hour — and experts say even those figures are probably an undercount.
+On Monday, the country reported 2,812 more deaths, with roughly 117 Indians succumbing to the disease every hour — and experts say even those figures are probably an undercount.
 The new infections brought India's total to more than 17.3 million, behind only the United States.

-Doctors like Singh are on the front line, trying to get the supplies they need to keep their patients alive.
+Doctors like Singh are on the front lines, trying to get the supplies they need to keep their patients alive.

-Singh received 20 oxygen cylinders yesterday, enough to only enable the hospital to limp through the day until the ventilators start sending out their warning beeps again.
+Singh received 20 oxygen cylinders on Monday, only enough to enable the hospital to limp through the day until the ventilators start sending out their warning beeps again.

 “I feel helpless because my patients are surviving hour to hour,” Singh said in a telephone interview.
 “I will beg again and hope someone sends oxygen that will keep my patients alive for just another day.”